10 Ways to Stay Cybersecure This Cyber Monday

 Fraudulent charges start out small, often for charges $10 and lower, as hackers attempt to confirm access.
 The charges begin small because hackers rely on account-owners to overlook small charges, especially on joint accounts.
 Protect yourself by frequently checking your statements line by line to be sure your accounts have not been breached.

-8. Protect your
+8. Protect your Internet of Things

 Automated coffee-makers, ovens, and other kitchen appliances connected to Wi-Fi networks are easily hackable if not adequately protected.
 Be sure to replace the passwords of new machines with more secure passwords (See Tip 5, above).
-Equipped with a more secure password, you can protect your device from becoming part of a
+Equipped with a more secure password, you can protect your device from becoming part of a botnet.

-VPN When Shopping Out
+9. Use a VPN When Shopping Out

 Virtual Private Networks (VPNs) protect users from hackers who create fake free Wi-Fi networks.
 Should a user log in to one of these hacker-owned networks, hackers can obtain personal information and login information from your device.
 Use a VPN while out of the house to shop safely.